viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 ## Install `viam-server`

-Next, install `viam-server` on your robot, if you have not done so already.
+Next, install `viam-server` on your robot, if you have not done so already:

 1. Navigate to [the Viam app](https://app.viam.com) in your browser and [add a new robot](/manage/fleet/robots/#add-a-new-robot).